 Realizing Internet-wide FRR requires taking into consideration three unique aspects of the inter-domain routing setting.
 First, the Internet is not administered by a single organization, but it rather consists of thousands of independent interconnected network organizations with possibly conflicting goals.
-Second, BGP convergence is significantly slower than intradomain routing protocols (i.e., order of minutes compared to hundreds of milliseconds/seconds for intra-domain protocols) [216], [222]-[225].
+Second, BGP convergence is significantly slower than intra-domain routing protocols (i.e., on the order of minutes compared to hundreds of milliseconds/seconds for intradomain protocols) [224], [229]-[233].
 Finally, Internet routing protocols must guarantee connectivity towards hundreds of thousands of destination IP prefixes.
 There are four main consequences related to the design of FRR mechanisms that we can draw from the above considerations.
 First, failures of inter-domain links can lead to long and severe disruptions, as the BGP control-plane may take minutes to reconverge.
 FRR at the inter-domain level is therefore critical for restoring Internet traffic.
+As the number of prefixes can be on the order of tens of thousands, being able to update the forwarding tables quickly is of paramount importance.
+For example, the reported results of previous measurements indicate that it can take several seconds to update tens of thousands of prefixes [229].
 Second, one cannot assume that all ASes will deploy FRR mechanisms.
 This makes clean-slate FRR approaches very difficult to realize in practice.
 Third, a network operator has no visibility of the entire Internet network.
-Some ASes may end up (mistakenly or on purpose) detouring their traffic away from their announced BGP routes without communicating this information to their BGP neighbors [226].
-Fourth, BGP does not carry any root-cause analysis information within its messages (i.e., no explicit link failure notification available), since all networks must jointly agree on the format of the BGP messages, making it hard to be modified.
+Some ASes may end up (mistakenly or on purpose) detouring their traffic away from their announced BGP routes without communicating this information to their BGP neighbors [234].
+Fourth, BGP does not carry any root-cause analysis information within its messages (i.e., no explicit link failure notification is available), since all networks must jointly agree on the format of BGP messages, making it hard to be modified.
 Fifth, inter-domain routing messages are disseminated throughout a domain on top of intra-domain routing protocols.
-This overlay introduces additional complexity in the problem of quickly restoring interdomain connectivity [220].
+Such an overlay makes the prompt restoration of inter-domain connectivity even more complex [228].

-Given the above challenges, we first describe two critical problems with supporting FRR in the Internet that go ahead of the computation of backup routes: the detection of possible remote failures and the task of quickly updating the forwarding planes.
-We then discuss a set of improvements to BGP that would allow operators to precompute backup Internet BGP routes.
+Given the above challenges, we first describe two critical problems concerning the support for FRR on the Internet that go beyond the computation of backup routes: detection of possible remote failures and quick updates of the forwarding planes.
+We then discuss a set of improvements to BGP that would allow network operators to precompute backup Internet BGP routes.